facebook youtube twitter instagram Whatsapp telegram

 1. Water Infiltration into the Attic

-When roof damage allows water to leak into your attic, it creates the perfect dark and damp environment for mold colonies to form.
+When roof damage allows water to leak into your attic, it creates the perfect dark and damp environment for mold to form, especially if the area stays wet for days.
 Even a tiny roof leak can introduce enough moisture to start a serious mold problem.

-According to Health Canada, indoor mold exposure can cause eye irritation, coughing, and serious respiratory issues.
+According to Health Canada, indoor mold exposure can cause eye irritation, coughing, and serious respiratory issues, especially for people with asthma or allergies.

 2. Damp Insulation and Mold Colonies